-Taken in 7-semesters over 28-month, including 15 week summer semesters, the program is a lockstep curriculum.
+Taken in 7-semesters over 28-months, including 15 week summer semesters, the program is a lockstep curriculum.
 All students must complete the same coursework throughout the 28 months regardless of past degrees.
 No student can be exempted from any coursework.

 The first 12 months, divided into three consecutive semesters, are devoted to didactic work in the basic sciences, medicine, behavioral sciences, and research methodologies.
-The clinical phase also divided into three consecutive semesters over 16 months which consists of three clinical semesters and one culminating semester.
+The clinical phase is divided into four semesters over 16 months which consists of three clinical semesters and one culminating semester.
 During this phase students are provided with supervised clinical practice experiences through nine rotations, each lasting five weeks at clinical sites such as hospitals, clinics, and private practices.
-During this phase students also complete didactic graduate coursework and a required master's research project.
+The culminating semester also includes PANCE preparation, didactic graduate coursework, a required master's capstone project and community service.

-The program provides a nurturing learning environment, and stresses the importance of continuing medical education.
+The program provides a nurturing learning environment and stresses the importance of continuing medical education and life-long learning.